alwayslivid/ruminative/README.md

 **Usage**

 * Add your Shodan token in the `secret.py` file.
+* Alternatively, add your Shodan token in an environment variable with the key `SHODAN_KEY`.
+The tool prioritizes the `SHODAN_KEY` environment variable over the `secret.py` file.
 * Alternatively, enter your Shodan token in the terminal as an argument.
 Or, just don't do anything and the script is going to ask you whether you want to add a token.
 * Shodan will return results matching your public IP address.